Weekly review of Azerbaijan’s foreign exchange market

-BAKU, Azerbaijan, February 4.
-The official exchange rate of the Azerbaijani manat against the US dollar, set by the Central Bank of Azerbaijan Republic, has remained unchanged this week, Trend reports.
+BAKU, Azerbaijan, February 11.
+The official exchange rate of the Azerbaijani manat against the US dollar, set by the Central Bank of Azerbaijan Republic, remained unchanged this week, Trend reports.

 The average weighted rate based on the results of the week was 1.7 AZN/1 USD.